amidaware/trmm-docs/docs/code_signing.md

 For two reasons:

 1. To minimize AV's flagging and removing it.
-2. Supports the project, and allows developers to continue working on and improving Tactical RMM
+2. Supports the project, and allows developers to continue working on and improving Tactical RMM.

 ## Tactical RMM is getting flagged as PUA or virus, will this fix it?